womanonrails/womanonrails.com/_i18n/en/_posts/2019-06-12-ruby-pattern-matching.md

 last_modified_at: 2022-01-19 10:00:00 +0200
 ---

-Some time ago I wrote an article about <a href="{{ site.baseurl }}/elixir-pattern-matching" title="Elixir - How to fit to the pattern?">Pattern matching in Elixir</a>.
+Some time ago I wrote an article about [Pattern matching in Elixir]({{site.baseurl}}/elixir-pattern-matching "Elixir - How to fit to the pattern?").
 I really like this idea.
 Now from Ruby version 2.7 we have **pattern matching in Ruby**!!!
 It is not the same like in Elixir, but it is a nice feature to have.
 Keep in mind that this is still an experimental feature, so it can change in the future versions of Ruby.
 Let's check out what we can do with pattern matching in Ruby.

 Before we start, let's remind ourselves **what is pattern matching?** Pattern matching is a way to specify a pattern for our data and if data are matched to the pattern we can deconstruct them according to this pattern.
 In other words: Pattern matching is choosing specific elements from data, based on defined rules.
 We can also say that pattern matching is like _regular expressions_ with multiple assignments not only for strings.